 In a jury of 12 people, it’s not likely that many will understand probability.
 In fact, it’s fairly likely that no one on a jury will have much grasp of probability.
-A lawyer told me recently that he lost a case because there wasn’t one educated person on the jury and he couldn’t get his point across about a probability.

 People who have not studied probability nevertheless have some intuitive sense of probability, but they need help relating their intuitive sense to numbers and calculations.
 They need someone to relate numbers in unfamiliar settings to numbers in more familiar settings.
 They also need a guide to avoid misunderstandings.

 Probability is subtle, and even people who are trained in math can fall into common errors.
 Two of the most common errors are (1) wrongly assuming independence and (2) getting conditional probabilities backward.

 When two events are independent, the probability of both happening is simply the product of the probability of each happening separately.
 For example, if you flip a fair coin, there is a 1/2 probability of the coin coming up heads.
 And if you roll a standard die, there’s a 1/6 probability that you’ll roll a six.
 Assuming there’s no way for the coin flip and the die roll to influence each other, the probability of the coin coming up heads and the die coming up six is simply 1/2 × 1/6 = 1/12.